Want to know how to save your marriage?

-Similar to mistake number one, avoid any sort of conflict wherever possible.
+Similar to mistake number one, avoid conflict wherever possible.
 It’s normal to get annoyed at your spouse for certain things, but small confrontations usually lead to bigger ones.

-If you allow these issues to build up, it won’t be long before you create massive rifts between you.
+If you allow these issues to build up, they can become a wall that keeps the two of you apart.
 Instead of nagging any time your spouse annoys you, find the willpower to hold it in for now.
 These are the times when you can start fixing your marriage on your own, without your spouse’s help.